uniphil/ones-and-zeros/writeups/2018/07-14-binary-solo/writeup.md

 ### Introductions

 We did a quick name/pronouns/ice cream flavour round for everyone.
-It did the job, espcially since many people already knew several other attendees.
+It did the job, especially since many people already knew several other attendees.
 In the future I'd like to have name-tags, and maybe a more creative activity.

 The code of conduct and social rules were received positively and enthusiastically!